 We recommend that you make an appointment with the Writing in History tutors early in the writing process.
 Keep in mind that the tutoring program tends to get very busy in the last weeks of the semester.
 Planning ahead is necessary.

 Online tutoring is available, but limited.
 Please make sure to read the instructions on the top of the Bookings page, and make an appointment at least 12 hours in advance.
+All appointments must be booked with your official FIU student email address.
 On the morning of your session, you will receive a confirmation email from the History Tutors.
 You can make an appointment on the Bookings website:

 What to expect